-EKM Omnimeters communicate via RS-485 and by way of the EKM Push gateway, the EKM Blink USB Converter, or the iSerial.
+EKM Omnimeters communicate via RS-485 with the EKM Push3 gateway or the EKM Blink USB Converter.
 Regardless of the communication device, the wiring connections are the same.
 RS-485 communication is done with 2-wire connections that connect A and B ports on the meter(s) to A and B ports on the communication device.

 Connecting a single meter to one communication device: